 - Crohn’s disease

 Frequent vomiting not related to any of these causes may be a symptom of cyclic vomiting syndrome.
-This condition is characterized by vomiting for up to 10 days at a time.
+This condition is characterized by vomiting for up to 10 days.
 It is usually coupled with nausea and extreme lack of energy.
 It mainly occurs during childhood.

-While vomiting is a common symptom, certain conditions warrant emergency medical attention.
-A doctor should be sought immediately if a person:
+Vomiting is a common symptom but it can sometimes warrant emergency medical attention.
+You should go to the doctor immediately if a person:

 - vomits for more than one day